kogakure/website-11ty-stefanimhoff.de/src/posts/2022/civil-war-truth-1-introduction.md

 Lindsay explains that all the political, social, and economic problems we see now, are a result of the breakdown of our _Gated Institutions_ and an attempt of globalist, technocratic elites to keep their power and move society as quickly as possible into Phase 5 (a centralized, controlled information economy) with assisted living and thinking under control of a technocratic regime.

 Many intellectuals observe the same issues and try to formulate hypotheses for what we witness.
-The American social psychologist Jonathan Haidt wrote the well-received article <cite>Why the Past 10 Years of American Life Have Been Uniquely Stupid</cite>[^haidt2022wy] in <cite>The Atlantic</cite> in April 2022, Andrew Doyle wrote <cite>The experts are lying to you</cite>[^doyle2022gf] in June 2022, Steve Patterson wrote last year <cite>Our Present Dark Age, Part 1</cite>,[^patterson2021km] and Eric Weinstein said in a discussion with Sam Harris in 2019 <q>I can’t think of a single institution I trust.</q>[^weinstein2019qo] And those are just a fraction of the articles and discussions regarding this topic.
+The American social psychologist Jonathan Haidt wrote the well-received article “<cite>Why the Past 10 Years of American Life Have Been Uniquely Stupid</cite>”[^haidt2022wy] in <cite>The Atlantic</cite> in April 2022, Andrew Doyle wrote “<cite>The experts are lying to you</cite>”[^doyle2022gf] in <cite>UnHerd</cite> in June 2022, Steve Patterson wrote last year “<cite>Our Present Dark Age, Part 1</cite>,”[^patterson2021km] and Eric Weinstein said in a discussion with Sam Harris in 2019 <q>I can’t think of a single institution I trust.</q>[^weinstein2019qo] And those are just a fraction of the articles and discussions regarding this topic.

 Everybody can see the narratives of the _Gated Institutions_ crumbling right in front of our eyes.
 The COVID-19 crisis made this only more obvious.
 We see the fraud, corruption, and incompetence of an obsolescence system.
 We see the “expert class” losing its shit.
 We see the _Gated Institutions_, for example, the <abbr title="World Economic Forum">WEF</abbr> in Davos, the <abbr title="World Health Organization">WHO</abbr>, <abbr title="Centers for Disease Control and Prevention">CDC</abbr>, <abbr title="National Health Service">NHS</abbr>, <abbr title="United Nations">UN</abbr>, <abbr title="European Union">EU</abbr>, or other institutions fail and fail again.
 They can’t keep up with the connected knowledge of crowds that can disprove their lies and reveal their agendas in a matter of hours.